 Bridging academic research with practical education

 As the flagship university in the top agricultural region in the world, Fresno State is a fitting home for a world-class research center to discover and investigate the most advanced concepts and practices of agriculture, food and natural resources.
-The new Jordan Research Center at Fresno State will foster collaboration between some of the brightest minds in agriculture, engineering, science and mathematics.
-The 30,000-square-foot facility is slated for groundbreaking on May 14, 2014 -reinventing Fresno State as a leading research institution for decades to come.
+The new Jordan Agricultural Research Center at Fresno State will foster collaboration between some of the brightest minds in agriculture, engineering, science and mathematics.
+The 30,000-square-foot facility is reinventing Fresno State as a leading research institution for decades to come.

 President's Commission on the Future of Agriculture